slatedocs/slate/source/next-version.html.md

 ```

-##/api/stories/{story-id}/votes

 **Description**

-Fetches the total number of votes for the specified ID.
+ Adds vote to the specified story.
 Note that the user has to be logged in.

 **Input Parameters**